Dave864/rshell/src/README.md

   char *strtok(char *str, const char *delim);
   ```
   * when continuing to parse the same string, `str` should be `NULL` in each subsequent call to `strtok`
+  * if there is nothing left to parse, `strtok` returns `NULL`
+  * rules of `delim`, the delimiter
-  * the delimiter is what you say it is and must always be specified
+    * this must always be specified when using `strtok`
-    * can be a letter or a word
-    * delimiters at the at the start and end of `str` are ignored
+    * is ignored when at the beginning or end of the `str` argument
+    * `strtok` looks for the first occurrence of any character in `delim`, not the exact pattern that was
+    passed in
   * strtok_r is used to parse multiple strings at once
   * function setup for `strtok_r`